natbw/dl-precipitation-modeling/README.md

     * `daily_era5_subset_1960-01-01_to_2020-12-31_17features.zarr` : ERA5 subset used for training and testing covering 60 years and 17 features.
     * `era5_subset_1980-01-01_to_2020-12-31.zarr`: ERA5 subset used for initial model implementation covering 40 years and 6 features.
     * Processed zarr files in `csv` or `.pkl` file types for model training.
+* `experiments/`
+    * `ablation_history.py`: Script for running ablation study of the effect of model performance on history windows.
 * `notebooks/`
     * `01_era5_EDA.ipynb`: Jupyter notebook for exploring and visualizing ERA5 data.
     * `02_BaselinePipeline.ipynb`: Jupyter notebook for training and evaluating Baseline models.
     * `03_LSTMPipeline.ipynb`: Jupyter notebook for training and evaluating LSTM models.
     * `04_TransformerPipeline.ipynb`: Jupyter notebook for training and evaluating Transformer models.
+    * `05_ExperimentsPipeline.ipynb`: Jupyter notebook for running and evaluating ablation study on history windows.
 * `src/`
     * `baseline_models.py`: Climatology, Persistence, and Linear Regression models.
     * `deeplearning_models.py`: LSTM model and helper functions.